-A landowner's guide to maintaining a connected landscape for wildlife between the Northern Green Mountains and the Sutton Mountains of Quebec and beyond.
-VERMONT EDITION Photo Credits: Corel (bobcat), The Nature Conservancy (forest and seedling), Amber Barger (moose), and Monica Erhart (landscape) WHAT ROLE DOES YOUR LAND PLAY?
+Mountains of Quebec and beyond.

+Photo Credits: Corel (bobcat), The Nature Conservancy (forest and seedling), Amber Barger (moose), and Monica Erhart (landscape)

+WHAT ROLE DOES YOUR LAND PLAY?

 As wildlife travel through our human landscape, they rely on a combination of features to ensure safe passage.
-Where does
+Where does your land fit in?

-Sai fit bast ruoy

 Road Crossings

 Along busy roads, there may be very few locations where animals attempt to cross.
 These areas tend to have forest or wetland on both sides of the road, no guardrails, and gentle terrain.
-When available, many animals choose to go under bridges or through large culverts to avoid traffic.
+When available, inany animals choose to go under bridges or through large culverts to avoid traffic.
 These crossings are often essential for wildlife movement.

-travel safely under cover.